Authorities don't believe man who stole plane had a pilot's license

 Other details about the man, who authorities have not publicly named, were emerging on Saturday.
 But a lot of questions remained unasnwered.

-Authorities said the man was a 3.5-year Horizon employee, had clearance to be among aircraft, and was a Horizon Air ground service agent.
+Authorities said the man was a Horizon employee for three and one-half years, had clearance to be among aircraft, and was a Horizon Air ground service agent.
 He used a machine called a pushback tractor to first maneuver the aircraft so he could board and then take off Friday evening.

 He went through various background checks to get clearance to be in the secured area, authorities said.